 DAY 3: TRAVEL FROM PUNAKHA BACK TO PARO

 After breakfast, you shall start the journey back to Paro.
 Enroute from Dochu La.
 You shall be witnessing the dramatic river valleys of Wangcchu and Parochhu.
-First tourist place that you shall visit that day will be Motithang Takin Preserve.
+The first tourist place that you sill visit that day will be Motithang Takin Preserve.
 It is also called the Thimphu Zoo.
 It is a small nature reserve for Takin.
 It was initially a zoo but it is against the principals of the Buddhist nation to keep an animal in captivity, so it was converted to a small reserve.
-The next stop shall be the National Library.
+The next stop will be the National Library.
 You can see archaic texts well preserved here.
 Thousands of manuscripts have been very well kept.
 Modern books and printing blocks for prayer flags are something you must not miss.
 Next is Tachogang Lhakhang, it is a temple built by ThankthongGyelpo after he experienced a vision of Guru Rimpoche, Amitaba and Avalokiteshvara here.
 You can see relics of the masters including his walking stick.
 People come here to seek blessings for their newborn babies and young ones form the protector deity Tamdrin.
 Children are blessed using a sacred dagger and then given a holy thread.
-Then you shall go back to the hotel at Paro for dinner and night stay.
+Then you will go back to the hotel at Paro for dinner and night stay.

 DAY 4: HIKING TOUR OF PARO